-Item 5 - Main Fuel Type Used to Heat Air For Drying
+Item 5 - Fuel Type Used to Dry Majority of Soybean Crop

-Record the main fuel type used to heat the air to dry the 2019 Sorghum crop.
+Record the main fuel type used to dry the 2023 crop.
 If more than one fuel type was used to dry the crop, enter the code for the fuel used to dry the largest portion of the crop.
-If unheated air was used to dry the crop, record a "5" (electricity).
-In this case we anticipate that electricity was used to power fans used to aerate the grain.

-Item 6 - Sorghum Moisture Percentage at Harvest Removed
+Item 6 - Moisture Percentage of Soybean Crop at Harvest